baileydunning/campsights/README.md

 ## Tech Stack

 - **Frontend:** React, Vite, TypeScript, Redux Toolkit, React-Leaflet, Vitest, CSS Modules
-- **Backend:** Express, TypeScript, LMDB (for fast key-value storage), National Weather Service API integration, Open Elevation API integration
+- **Backend:** Express, TypeScript, BLM Spider API, National Weather Service API integration, Open Elevation API integration
 - **Monorepo:** Managed with [Lerna](https://lerna.js.org/)
 - **Testing:** Vitest (client & server)
 - **Containerization:** Docker, Docker Compose

 ## Features

-- View campsites on an interactive Leaflet map
+- View campsites scraped from the BLM website on an interactive Leaflet map
 - See multi-day weather forecasts and elevation data for each campsite
 - Get directions to any campsite via Google Maps
-- Add new campsites with name, description, coordinates, and 4WD requirement
-- Edit and delete campsites
-- Data is stored in LMDB (server) and served via REST API
 - Comprehensive unit and integration tests using Vitest
 - Installable as a **Progressive Web App (PWA)** for offline use:
   - Add to your home screen or desktop for a native app experience